 When I’m not in the kitchen I write romance novels under the pen name Marina Martindale.
 So far, each novel has included a scene where my characters enjoy a home cooked meal, and I include the recipe in the back of the book.

-In my second novel, The Deception, leading man Alex has just been reunited with Carrie, his long-lost childhood friend.
+In my second novel, The Deception, Alex is reunited with Carrie, his long-lost childhood friend.
 When he comes to her apartment to prepare dinner for her, he makes his mother’s macaroni and cheese; their favorite childhood dish.

 ALEX’S MACARONI & CHEESE